MoonPay logo

 In DeFi, smart contracts are used to facilitate lending, borrowing, trading, and other financial services.
 They replace traditional contracts and centralized intermediaries, making transactions faster and, in many cases, cheaper.

 Smart contracts use Oracles to provide external information via trusted data feeds.
-Oracle networks like Chainlink enable DeFi applications to access real-world data, such as market prices, weather conditions, or scores from sporting events, and allow smart contracts to execute with correct information.
+Oracle networks like Chainlink (LINK) enable DeFi applications to access real-world data, such as market prices, weather conditions, or scores from sporting events, and allow smart contracts to execute with correct information.

 2. Yield farming